polio-nanopore/realtime-polio/README.md

 ## Downstream analysis

-Can be performed within the RAMPART GUI for each sample by clicking on the button to 'analyse to consensus'.
+Can be performed within the RAMPART GUI for each sample by clicking on the button to 'Analyse to consensus'.
 The bioinformatic pipeline was developed using [snakemake](https://snakemake.readthedocs.io/en/stable/).

-(Will change by Wednesday 13/Jan/20)
-Alternatively, all samples can be analysed by running the following (giving the path to the realtime_polio directory as demonstrated):
+Alternatively, all samples can be analysed in parallel by running the following:

 ```
-snakemake --snakefile path/to/realtime_polio/rampart/pipelines/analyse_all/Snakefile --configfile snake_configuration.yaml --cores 10
+postbox -p path/to/realtime_polio -t 3
 ```

+-t specifices the number of parallel processes to run and will speed up your analysis if running multiple samples.

 ## Pipeline description